-Recognizing that the implementation of recommendations will require additional resources, the teams developed project proposals that Focus: HOPE may submit to potential funders.
-In addition, Graham Institute staff are participating in ongoing meetings with Focus HOPE staff and representatives from Michigan State and Wayne State to determine how to best advance HOPE Village Initiative objectives and create a learning and engagement collaborative.
+Graham Institute staff contine to participate in ongoing meetings with Focus HOPE staff and representatives from Michigan State and Wayne State to assist with advancing HOPE Village Initiative objectives through a learning and engagement collaborative.

 Many communities in Detroit face the same issues the HOPE Village Initiative aims to address.
 The scope of these challenges often extends beyond single neighborhoods, but hopefully the results of this IA demonstrate that community level efforts can make a difference locally and may shed light on larger-scale solutions and help lead to widespread change.

 - Project Posters (PDF) shared at the Parkman Branch of the Detroit Public Library and the 2013 HOPE Village Initiative Block Party.